Home / Platform

 Co-design

-Confirm use cases, map workflows, lock KPIs.
+Confirm use cases, identify graph entities, lock KPIs.

 Phase 1